-For many people, chronic itch from eczema goes way beyond just the physical.
-People with chronically itchy skin are more likely to experience poor sleep, and mental health issues such as depression and anxiety.
+For many people, chronic itch from eczema goes way beyond just dry skin.
+People with chronically itchy skin are more likely to experience poor sleep, liver disease and mental health issues such as depression and anxiety.

 According to researchers, itch and pain have a yin-yang relationship.
 When pain is present, the feeling of itch subsides.
 That’s why scratching can relieve the feeling of itchy skin because it causes low-grade pain.

 Treating itchy skin